timothy-huang/my_blog/_posts/2022-05-18-Consulting vs Product Management Interviews, or Why PM Interviews Are Hell.md

 - Coding / Technical questions
 - Take-home assignment (PRD, Case)

-Consulting interviews are more focused on just strategy, whereas PM interviews require you to think about strategy *and* implementation, with particular consideration towards design and engineering.
+Consulting interviews are more focused on strategy, whereas PM interviews require you to think about strategy *and* implementation, with particular consideration towards design and engineering.
 This is likely also why entry-level PM roles are so rare -- people who have more working experience will likely have touched on more of the potential interview topics that come up in PM interviews.

 # PM behaviorals are more nuanced